Arn Anderson: All Elite Wrestling (2019–2024)

 On the September 29 episode of Dynamite, Anderson dumped Rhodes, who was on a losing streak, and left the ring with Lee Johnson, who had just successfully scored a winning pinfall while teaming with Rhodes.
 During the promo when he dumped Rhodes, Anderson (a real-life gun enthusiast) told him that Rhodes would allow a carjacker to steal his car while Anderson would "pull out the Glock, put it on his forehead, and spill his brains all over the concrete".
 The promo, which received approval in advance from both Tony Khan and TNT, received universal critical praise from fans and other wrestlers, as the quote got Anderson trending on Twitter; AEW promptly released a T-shirt featuring the quote due to the reaction.
 Additionally, the promo was sampled by rapper JPEGMafia in the song "End Credits".
 However, Anderson would afterwards resume coaching Rhodes, who would later go on to have another reign as AEW TNT Champion.
 Rhodes departed from the promotion in February 2022, which also caused the end of the Nightmare Family, but Anderson would continue to manage Brock and Johnson for the rest of the year.

 On the April 19, 2023 episode of Dynamite, Anderson assisted Wardlow in his match with Powerhouse Hobbs to win the TNT Championship.
 Anderson and Wardlow began feuding with Christian Cage and Luchasaurus, and at Double or Nothing, he was involved in a spot where he bit the thumb of Luchasaurus.
 Wardlow ended up retaining the title at the event, but Anderson and Wardlow's partnership ended after he lost the title to Luchasaurus on the June 17 episode of Collision.
 On the August 12 episode of Collision, held in Greensboro, North Carolina, Anderson was in Brock's corner who unsuccessfully challenged Luchasaurus for the TNT Championship.
 Brock's contract with the promotion would expire later that month and Anderson took a backstage role as a producer.

 On May 28, 2024, Anderson announced on his podcast The ARN Show that he would not be renewing his AEW contract upon its expiration on May 31, 2024.

-Second return to WWE (2024)
+Return to WWE (2024–2026)

 On August 3, 2024, Anderson made an appearance at WWE's SummerSlam event in a backstage segment during Cody Rhodes' entrance as a part of the main event, promising Cody that he would not be facing The Bloodline alone.
 On January 25, 2025, Anderson was shown alongside Tully Blanchard in the crowd during Saturday Night's Main Event XXXVII.
+He appeared at the WWE Hall of Fame (2026) alongside Haku and The Warlord to induct Demolition.